LuisLandeiras/MyShell/README.md

 # MyShell
-MyShell is a simple shell used to recreate and understand how the comands of the shell, for exemple cat or cd from linux terminak, work.
+<p>MyShell is a simple shell used to recreate and understand how the comands of the shell from linux terminal work.</p>

 ## How to compile the shell?
-All you need to do is install makefile extensions and then write make in terminal.
+<p>All you need to do is install makefile extensions and then write make in terminal.
 After that a file named soshell will be created and like every c program you do ./soshell to run the code.
+To clear de trash files just do make clean.</p>

 ## Commands available:
+- aviso;
+- bits;
+- calc;
-- mycd
+- exit;
-- mycat
+- info;
-- maior
+- isjpeg;
-- calc
+- maior;
-- bits
+- mycd;
-- info
+- version;
-- version
+- remover;
-- exit
+- setx;
-- remover
+- PS1=.

+## Future features:
-- setx
+- mycat;
-- isjpeg
+- copy;
-- PS1=
+- pipes.

 ## Functions explanation:
 ### Calc.c: